-HERE doesn't appear to be a very prolific history of playing cards in Wales, probably on account of strong religious views and the fact that the Licensing Act made printing illegal outside London, Oxford and Cambridge until 1695.
+HERE doesn't appear to be a very prolific history of playing cards in Wales, possibly on account of religious views and the fact that the Licensing Act made printing illegal outside London, Oxford and Cambridge until 1695.
 Added to this was the difficulty of distribution to remote areas.
 The following entry in 1463 PARLIAMENT ROLLS states: In the third year of Edward IV a statute was issued prohibiting, as from the following Michaelmas day (Sept 29, 1464) the importation into England and Wales of various chaffares, wares, ou choses desoubs escriptes.
 These included fire-tongs, dripping pans, dice, tennis balls, pins, pattins, pack-needles, painted wares, daggers, woodknives, bodkins, tailor's shears, razors and Cardes a jouer.
 Playing cards may have been imported into Wales as early as the fifteenth century either directly through sea ports such as Holyhead, Conwy or Cardiff, or else via England.
 Listings in Port Books and customs duties paid may shed some light on official imports, but not the illegal ones.
 In any case there is no evidence of a Welsh playing card tradition.

 There is of course a succession of packs commemorating the various stages in the careers of the Prince or Princess of Wales, e.g. investiture, marriage, etc. produced by English manufacturers, commencing in the Victorian era.
 These usually feature coats-of-arms or photographs on the reverse, with standard English courts on the faces.
 The Prince of Wales is also often depicted in Monarchy card games which have proven very popular on account of their educational value as well as providing a means of amusement.